Rather understandably, getting to North Dalmatia is easiest by air – with the main airport in the region being Zadar Airport.

-There also aren’t many direct international buses to Zadar, although there are daily buses from Trieste (as part of the routes that go on to Split and Dubrovnik), plus services from Basle, Munich, Vienna and Ljubljana.
+There are some daily international buses to Zadar.
+Routes include a service from Trieste (as part of the routes that go on to Split and Dubrovnik), plus services from Basle, Munich, Vienna and Ljubljana.
 You can look up bus times and book tickets for some of these routes on the Autotrans website.

 Depending on where in Europe you’re travelling from, it is advisable to get a bus to – say – Pula, Rijeka or Zagreb (or possibly even Split, although you’d then have to travel back up the coast) and then change for a bus to Zadar.

 Getting to North Dalmatia – By Ferry from Europe

 As an alternative, you could take one of the year-round ferries from Ancona to Split instead, and then travel up the coast to Zadar by bus.

 Getting to North Dalmatia from elsewhere in Croatia